TWiedemann/Doktorhut/README.md

-Crafting mnaual for a Doktorhut by AGAG Kaiserslautern (Department of Mathematics).
+Crafting manual for a Doktorhut by AGAG Kaiserslautern (Department of Mathematics).

 Adapted from the following original manual: https://jura.uni-koeln.de/fileadmin/institute/versicherungsrecht/Promotionen/Doktorhut.pdf